blanchette/logical_verification_2020/README.md

 # Logical Verification 2020 - Installation Instructions

 We have installation instructions for Windows, Linux, and MacOS.
-As a backup plan, we will prepare a virtual machine on which Lean is already installed.
-Check back soon!
+As a backup plan, we provide a virtual machine on which Lean is already installed.

 These directions are adapted from the [leanprover-community](https://leanprover-community.github.io/get_started.html#regular-install)